SethDrake/zapret2/docs/manual.en.md

 `--nlm-list[=all]` returns a list of GUIDs for connected networks (or all networks if the "all" value is specified).
 You then enter the comma-separated list of GUIDs into `--nlm-filter`.

 An NLM network is the result of the system detecting a connection to a specific network.
 You might connect to a router via Wi-Fi or Ethernet, but it will be recognized as the same network.
 To distinguish between networks, the system typically looks at the gateway's MAC address.
 NLM technology is interesting and useful, but unfortunately, adequate management tools were only available in Windows 7.
 In newer systems, you have to dig into PowerShell or the Registry to manually assign connections to the correct GUIDs if the system categorizes them incorrectly.
 Alternatively, you can simply use the list of GUIDs automatically assigned by the system.

+SSID/NLM filters can be negated in both systems.

 ## Server mode